woocommerce/woocommerce/rest-api/rest-api-docs.md

 ## Requirements

 You must be using WooCommerce 2.1 and the REST API must be enabled under WooCommerce > Settings.
+You must enable pretty permalinks (default permalinks will not work).

 ## Schema